Skip to content

 G’day, sparky mates, building managers, and curious homeowners!

-With safety standards getting tougher across Australia, particularly in places like Canberra, Ballarat, and Bendigo where regulations are closely enforced, understanding insulation integrity isn’t just good practice — it’s a must-do.
+With safety standards getting tougher across Australia, particularly in places like Canberra, Ballarat, and Bendigo where regulations are closely enforced, understanding insulation integrity isn’t just good practice—it’s an absolute must-do.

-And here’s where DAR PI testing and advanced insulation testers like Uni-T come in.
+And here is where DAR and PI testing and advanced insulation testers like Uni-T come in.

 In this guide, we’ll walk you through:

-✅ What DAR & PI mean and why they matter here in Australia
+• ✅ What DAR and PI mean and why they matter here in Australia

 So, grab a coffee, and let’s make sense of those mysterious acronyms and fancy testers in a way even your apprentice can understand!